 The alternative is to be stuck for a long time in a horrible traffic.
 My journey back from the wall was unnecessarily long because of that.
 Also, the bus stopped at other hotels before taking me back to mine.
 Unfortunately, I thought of the metro option only after I had already arrived back to my hotel, which was obviously too late.

 The Summer Palace was an imperial garden in the Qing dynasty.
 It’s a vast complex of lakes, gardens and palaces.
 Construction of the Summer Palace started in 1750, as a luxurious garden for royal families, to entertain and rest.
 It became a UNESCO World Heritage Site in December 1988.

 Together with the Great Wall of China and the Forbidden City, the Summer Palace must be on every visitor’s list.
 The palace is 15km from the centre of Beijing.
 However, getting there by metro is easy, you should take the line number 4, to Beigongmen station.
 The entrance to the palace is almost next to the station.
 It’s not the only entrance, but it’s the most convenient for visitors arriving by metro.

 The palace complex is very big.
 You will need one full day for your visit, although I don’t think that it’s possible to see everything in one day.
 You can visit the main part and you can also walk along the lake.
 Like all other major tourist attractions, it’s very busy.
 Perhaps, if you arrive there when it opens in the morning, there won’t be too many people.

 TEMPLE OF HEAVEN

-The Temple of Heaven is an imperial complex of religious buildings that emperors of the Ming and Qing dynasties visited for the annual prayer ceremonies to Heaven, for good harvest.
-The temple complex was constructed at the same time as the Forbidden City.
-It was extended and renamed to the current name in the 16th century.
+The Temple of Heaven is an imperial complex of religious buildings that emperors of the Ming and Qing dynasties visited for annual prayer ceremonies to Heaven, for good harvest.
+The temple complex was constructed at the same time as Forbidden City.
+It was extended and renamed in the 16th century.